pandaproject/panda/docs/api.rst

 Tasks
 =====

-The Task API allows you to access data about import, export and reindexing processes running on PANDA.
+The Task API allows you to access data about asynchronous processes running on PANDA.
 This data is read-only.

 Example Task object: